oomar400/Key-Value-Store/README.md

 3. **Commands**: Use the following commands to interact with the server:

    - `SET key value`: Sets the value of the specified key.
-   - `SETX key value expiration_time` Sets the value of the specified key and also sets an expiration time (in milliseconds) for the key-value pair
+   - `SETX key value expiration_time` Sets the value of the specified key and also sets an expiration time (in milliseconds)
    - `GET key`: Retrieves the value of the specified key.
    - `DELETE key`: Deletes the specified key-value pair.
    - `INCREMENT key`: Increments the value of the specified key if it's a number.